medi-torimorta/farmers-attributes/README.md

 ex.
 Attribute of `1.0` will give Appetite I for 30 seconds, `3.23` III for 99 seconds, `2.9` II for 5min.
 Basically, it gives base 30secs + additional 30 seconds per 0.1 attribute value.

 **green_thumb**
-Chance (0.0-1.0) for crops planted by the player to become their Large variants upon reaching max growth state, or give double drops upon harvesting.
+Chance (0.0-1.0) for crops planted by the player to become their Large variants upon reaching max growth state, or give double drops upon harvesting if a large variant is unavailable.
 The large variants can only appear when grown naturally (e.g. no bonemeal)

 ### MobEffects
 **Appetite**